 As you can see, getting your Apple Music Replay 2022 is actually pretty easy, and you can share it with your friends right away as well.
 But for the ultimate music experience, consider an audio enhancer like Boom 3D.
 And if you ever need to transfer something between your Mac and your phone, AnyTrans for iOS is the best way to go.

-Best of all, Boom 3D and AnyTrans are available to you absolutely free for seven days through the trial of Setapp, a unique platform with more than 230 curated iOS and macOS apps across all categories, from to-dos (2Do) to writing (Ulysses) to video editing (Capto).
+Best of all, Boom 3D and AnyTrans are available to you absolutely free for seven days through the trial of Setapp, a unique platform with more than 230 curated iOS and macOS apps across all categories, from to-dos to video editing.
 Try every Setapp app at no cost today and star your favorites for later use!